 Cleveland Road LSGT

-The LSGT is led by the Principal and team co-chair, a parent or community member.
-During the 2019-2020 school year, the Cleveland Road LSGT meets the last Wednesday of the month from 5:30 p.m. to 7:00 p.m. in the school media center.
-The team meets on the following dates:
+The Cleveland Road LSGTeam typically meets on the last Wednesday of the month from 5:30 p.m. to 7:00 p.m. in the school media center.

 CRES Connect LSGT Grant